By Clark Prasad. #1 in Svastik Trilogy. Grade: A

 Going to be Unleashed onto the World

 Multiple intelligence agencies are tracking Mansur Haider, a god-fearing aspiring cricketer from Kashmir.
 His girlfriend, Aahana Yajurvedi, is trying to locate her missing mountaineering team, which vanished after a mysterious earthquake struck Shaksgam Valley.
-Investigating Mansur and the Shaksgam Valley incident is Swedish intelligence officer, Adolf Silfverskiold, whose only relationship to God consists of escorting his girlfriend to Church.
+Investigating Mansur and the Shaksgam Valley incident is Swedish intelligence officer, Adolf Silfverskiold, whose only relationship to God consists of escorting his girlfriend to Church.to save the world

 Which biblical weapon was tested in Shaksgam valley?
 Why is Mansur Haider important?
 Is there a solution to the Kashmir crisis?
 Can destiny be controlled?
 Does a cosmic religion exist?